rhenter/django-api-client/README.rst

     $ pip install django-api-client

-If you want to install it from source, grab the git repository from Gitlab and run setup.py:
+If you want to install it from source, grab the git repository from GitHub and run setup.py:

 .. code:: shell